Chronic Pain as a Conditioned Behaviour

 Thanks to artist Jimmy Craig of TheyCanTalk.com for granting permission to use this perfect, poignant illustration of snack hypervigilance.

-Like pain!
+Like pain?
 You can see where this is going.

-How our brains are like that cat
+How our brains might be like that cat

 Our animal brains do this too, obsessively filing away every detail they can about the circumstances of rewards… and threats.
 Definitely threats, too.
 If brains could talk, they would regale us with all the absurdly specific and subtle details they remember about past threats and rewards.
 It’s probably most of what’s going on under the hood for most animals, most of the time.